Rookout/docs/docs/rules-status.md

 `Warning` messages are clearly documented within the IDE, but here are some of the common ones:

 #### (JVM) Source file not found
 Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
-In JVM based languages, you need to include your source within your Jar/War/Ear archives- read more about it on our [setup page](rooks-setup.md).
+In most JVM based languages, please include your source within your Jar/War/Ear archives.
+Read more about it on our [setup page](rooks-setup.md).

+#### (Node) Original Source Files are Missing
+Rookout relies on source file hashing to ensure you are debugging the correct version of the files you are trying to debug.
+For transpiled JS/TS/CS, please deploy your original sources side-by-side with the transpiled ones or include sources within the source map.
+Read more about it on our [setup page](rooks-setup.md).